Atlante San Alejo

 A.D.
 Atlante, or better known as Atlante, was a professional soccer team in El Salvador.
+Atlante played in San Salvador.

 History

-Atlante played in San Salvador.
-The club was previously called Guardia Nacional, however in the 1955–1956 season they changed their name to AD Atlante after they won promotion to the country's top tier.
+Founded as Guardia Nacional in 1949, The club was created and supported Guardia Nacional a branch of the Salvadoran Military.
+The club changed its name to Atlante in the 1955–1956 season once the club won promotion to the country's top tier.

 Atlante never won a national title in El Salvador.
 However, they did manage to finish second in the 1956–1957 national regular season league, and as runners-up again in 1962.
 In 1970 they were relegated to the second division.

+On the 23 March 1973, Atlante sold their spot in the second division to Asociacion Deportiva Atiquizaya Club 10-20 this was due to the fact Guardia Nacional was withdrawing their financial support and the club ceased operations.